stellar/slingshot/zkvm/docs/zkvm-design.md

 In ZkVM, _values_ are protected by _contracts_.
 Each contract contains a _payload_ and a _predicate_.
 The payload is an arbitrary number of items that could be _values_ or data parameters.
 The predicate is a condition that must be satisfied in order to unlock the items in the payload.

 Transaction outputs are nothing more or less than contracts persisted to the blockchain state.
 During validation, contracts exist on the VM stack.
 ZkVM requires the transaction program to _clear_ contracts from the stack, which can only be done by satisfying their predicates.
-Once the items are unlocked, they can be used to form new items to be locked in either a transient contract or a persistent output.
+Once the items are unlocked, they can be used to form new items to be locked in either a transient contract (to be unlocked again later in the same transaction) or a persistent output (to be added to the blockchain state).

 ![](zkvm-design-pics/zkvm-contract.png)